realsipez/OnlineStore/README.md

-# A practice project using Microservice architecture
+# An online store backend system based on microservice architecture